We’re moving on up and over a few states to the country road, rolling hills and mountains of East Tennessee for the Southern Dinner Table Part 2.

 Southern in style with only the slightest hint of hillbilly coming through, the delicious differences that set the Southern dinner table in Tennessee style defined the spirit of what coming together for a meal is really all about.

-Up first in the Texas vs. Tennessee Southern dinner table comparison taste tests is bread.
-In the thoughts and palettes of my Texas and Tennessee family there was and is no room for discussion.
+Up first in my Texas vs. Tennessee Southern dinner table comparison taste tests is bread.

 When in Texas, fresh soft white bread places in a bread and butter saucer graced the dinner and supper table.